bioinform/somaticseq/README.md

 ## Run SomaticSeq with an example command
 * At minimum, given the results of the individual mutation caller(s), SomaticSeq will extract sequencing features for the combined call set.
+Required inputs are
+  * `--output-directory` and `--genome-reference`, then
+  * Either `paired` or `single` to invoke paired or single sample mode,
+    * if `paired`: `--tumor-bam-file`, and `--normal-bam-file` are both required.
+    * if `single`: `--bam-file` is required.

-Required inputs are `--output-directory`, `--genome-reference`, `paired|single`, `--tumor-bam-file`, and `--normal-bam-file`.
-Everything else is optional (though without a single VCF file from at least one caller, SomaticSeq will have nothing to do).
+  Everything else is optional (though without a single VCF file from at least one caller, SomaticSeq do nothing).

 * The following four files will be created into the output directory:
   * `Consensus.sSNV.vcf`, `Consensus.sINDEL.vcf`, `Ensemble.sSNV.tsv`, and `Ensemble.sINDEL.tsv`.

-* If you're searching for pipelines to run those individual somatic mutation callers, feel free to take advantage of our [**Dockerized Somatic Mutation Workflow**](somaticseq/utilities/dockered_pipelines).
+* If you're searching for pipelines to run those individual somatic mutation callers, feel free to take advantage of our [**Dockerized Somatic Mutation Workflow**](somaticseq/utilities/dockered_pipelines) as a start.

 ```
 # Merge caller results and extract SomaticSeq features